lsc-project/documentation/source/about.rst

 Matching source and destination entries requires a common piece of information.
 In LSC we call this the **pivot**.

 The pivot can be one or several attributes, that form a unique combinaison (similar to a primary key in a database).
-Commonly used pivots are UIDs and email adresses.
+Commonly used pivots are UIDs and email addresses.

 Identity synchronization operations
 -----------------------------------